-The 2019 Provider Manuals are available on the Molina of Ohio website at www.MolinaHealthcare.com/OhioProviders.
-The provider manual is intended to provide Molina contracted providers with guidance in understanding Molina's programs, processes and policies.
-Manuals may be revised as Molina's policies, programs or regulatory requirements change.
-All changes and revisions will be updated and posted to the Molina website.
+The 2019 Provider Manuals will be available on MolinaHealthcare.com in January 1, 2019.
+The provider manual is intended to provide Molina contracted Providers with guidance in understanding Molina Healthcare's programs, processes and policies.
+Manuals may be revised as Molina Healthcare's policies, programs or regulatory requirements change.
+All changes and revisions will be updated and posted to the Molina Healthcare website located at www.molinahealthcare.com.